aws-samples/awsome-distributed-training/2.test_cases/megatron-lm/README.md

     ```bash
     sbatch 3.distributed-training.sbatch
     ```
-5. You copy the file `3.distributed-training.sbatch`  on your cluster then submit a training jobs with the command below:

-    ```bash
-    sbatch 3.distributed-training.sbatch
-    ```
-6. The training starts running and should and output as below if successful.
+5. The training starts running and should and output as below if successful.